agency client reporting

 A handy feature is that you can set up reports based on team templates.
 Each report can be fine-tuned within seconds, making it easy to launch reports tailored to each client.
 Reports can also be shared via a live link—and it updates data constantly.

-Agencies have more tools than ever to choose from when it comes to generating reports.
+Agencies have more tools than ever to choose from when it comes to generating and automating reports.
 Do keep in mind that they all look very similar.
 But the devil is in the details, as they say.
 Take your time when you check the different integrations the tools support natively, and if you can connect to the data sources you need.

 Lastly, ensure that the reporting can also be connected to other tools you use, for instance a CRM.
 If you’re not using such a software yet, check out this post about the best CRMs for agencies.